simonen/obsidian/LINUX 1/NETWORK SERVICES/OpenVPN/OpenVPN.md

 ```

 - `-t nat`: Specifies the `nat` table, used for changing source/destination IP addresses.
-- `-A POSTROUTING`: Appends a rule to the POSTROUTING chain, which is used after the routing decision - just before the packet leaves the system.
+- `-A POSTROUTING`: Appends a rule to the POSTROUTING chain, part of `nat` table , which is used after the routing decision - just before the packet leaves the system.
 - `-s NETWORK`: Matches packets **originating from the VPN subnet**
 - `-d NETWORK`: Matches packets **going to** the destination network
 - `-o DEV`: Applies the rule if only the packets is going out via the DEV interface